DEFRA/ivory-front-office/README.md

 ## Views

-The [vison](https://github.com/hapijs/vision) plugin is used for template rendering support.
+The [hapi-govuk-frontend](https://github.com/DEFRA/hapi-govuk-frontend) plugin is used for GDS Design system nunjucks template rendering support.

-The template engine used in nunjucks inline with the GDS Design System with support for view caching, layouts, partials and helpers.
+The template engine used is nunjucks inline with the GDS Design System with support for view caching, layouts, partials and helpers.

 ## Static files